 Second graders are increasingly social people.
 They are able to interact constructively and work collaboratively.
 Students become more logical and begin to understand other peoples’ point of view.
 By participating in reading and writing workshops in the classroom, students become more confident as skills are developed.
 Chapter books, especially those in a series are favorites and writing is creative.
 Students also become more confident with math problem solving and are able to explain their thinking.
 Science is hands-on and includes the study of weather, water, and natural disasters, the life cycle of animals, force, motion, balance, and magnetism.
 AJA second graders comprehend a great deal of spoken Hebrew and are able to express themselves in their second language.
 They continue to advance their Hebrew skills by learning through stories and practicing phonemic awareness in their reading.
-In Judaics, students are beginning to look at text through the weekly parsha as we explore Torah.
-They learn about the Jewish life cycle, Israel, and holidays.
-Students continue to expand their knowledge of prayer through daily t’fillah.
-Second graders have wonderful imaginations, love challenges and are provided with many opportunities throughout the day to use these skills.
+In Jewish Studies, students are beginning to look at text in the Chumash as we explore Torah.
+They learn about integral mitzvot, Jewish ideas, the parasha, Israel, and holidays.
+Students continue to expand their knowledge of prayer through daily tefillah and celebrate a shabbat milestone event soon completing their Shabbat unit of study.